Great Basin Astronomy Festival

 September 5th - 7th

 Our 15th Annual Astronomy Festival is planned for September 5th - 7th.
-Ever so slightly after the new moon on September 2nd, the festival will feature guest speakers, ranger programs, art projects, rare tours, and dark skies.
+The festival features guest speakers, rare tours, ranger programs, art projects, and dark skies.

 Red lights fill a dark amphitheater with blurry figures as the colorful milky way arcs across the night sky